Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Multi-dimensional interpolation theorems on cones

 \subsection{Stealthy random measures}

-Stealthy systems are characterised in condensed matter physics as being transparent to a certain band of wavelengths.
-It is reflected by the following mathematical definition:
+Stealthy systems are characterised in condensed matter physics as being transparent to a certain band of wavelengths, { which translates in the Fourier domain by having a spectral gap}.
+It is reflected by the following general definition:

-\begin{definition} A random stationary measure $ \M$ on $\mathbb{R}^{d}$ is {\it stealthy} if its spectral measure $ \S$ vanishes on a nonempty open set. \end{definition} Often, the gap is assumed to contain $0$, but it bears no importance on the rigidity results.
+\begin{definition} A random stationary measure $ \M$ on $\mathbb{R}^{d}$ is {\it stealthy} if { $\text{\rm{Sp}}(\M)\neq \mathbb{R}^{ d}$}. \end{definition} Often, the gap is assumed to contain $0$, but it bears no importance on the rigidity results.
 A non-exhaustive bibliographic sample from the physics literature about stealthy processes is \cite{TZS,ZST,ZST-I,Morse,Klatt-nature}, see also more background in the introduction.

-Mathematically, a typical example is the following: a shifted lattice is a point process of the form $\Lambda +U$, where $\Lambda \subset \mathbb{R}^{d}$ is a lattice and $U$ is uniformly distributed in the fundamental cell of $ \Lambda $.
+Mathematically, a typical example is the following: a shifted lattice is a point process of the form $\Lambda +U$, where $\Lambda \subset \mathbb{R}^{d}$ is a lattice and $U$ is uniformly distributed in the fundamental cell of $ \Lambda $ { to ensure formal stationarity}.
 Such a model, or a finite union of independent shifted lattices, can be proven to be stealthy readily as its spectral measure is $ \Lambda ^{ *} \setminus \{0\}$, where $ \Lambda ^{ *}$ is the dual lattice, by an application of Poisson's summation formula.
 Physicists put in evidence stealthy models of point processes which are also disordered, e.g. isotropic and mixing, through some simulation procedures.
+On the other hand, it is difficult to rigourously establish the existence of disordered stealthy point processes.